Editorial photograph of a customer experience strategy review

 What is Salesforce Experience Cloud?

 Experience Cloud is the rebranded Community Cloud, the Salesforce platform for customer, partner, and employee portals.
-It runs on top of the core Sales or Service Cloud data model.
+It runs on top of the core Sales or Service Cloud data model, so it shares the same records and security model.

-Three principal license types.
+Three principal license types set the price.
 Member is per named seat per year.
 Login is per login from a monthly pool.
-External Apps is a transaction based platform model.
+External Apps is a transaction based platform model aimed at very large audiences.

-Below roughly two and a half logins per user per month, the Login model is cheaper.
-Above that, Member is usually cheaper, depending on edition.
+Below roughly two and a half logins per user per month, the login pool is cheaper.
+Above that, member is usually cheaper.
+The breakeven shifts with the edition you choose.

 Are there hidden costs in Experience Cloud?

 Yes.
-API call overage, sandbox tier upgrades, and the Data Cloud overlay for analytics are all separate lines that rarely sit in the base community quote.
+API call overage, sandbox tier upgrades, and the Data Cloud overlay for analytics are separate lines that rarely sit in the base community quote.
+Confirm each before signing.

 Has the 2026 pricing posture changed?

 Yes.
 Discount floors tightened, the login conversion ratio moved, and Salesforce is steering partner volume toward External Apps.
-The renewal math has moved accordingly.
+The renewal math has moved with it, so old benchmarks understate the gap.

 How do we benchmark Experience Cloud pricing?

-Run a usage inventory, classify each segment by metric, model the External Apps fallback at scale, and benchmark the resulting effective rate against the Salesforce knowledge hub reference rates.
+Run a usage inventory, classify each segment by metric, model the External Apps fallback at scale, then benchmark the effective rate against reference rates.
+Meter actual logins for one quarter before you commit.

 Salesforce Renewal Playbook